 Black Diamond's parks require immediate attention to improve connections and access for universal accessibility to opportunities and park enjoyment.
-The CIP proposes a number of improvement projects to bring each park up to Americans with Disabilities Act (ADA) standards, such as installation of signage, parking, and linkages throughout the park system.
-The Skate Park has ADA improvement work included in the scope, such as the development of an accessible parking stall and a sidewalk to the park.
+The CIP proposes a number of ADA improvement projects to improve signage, parking, and linkages throughout the park system.
+For example, the Skate Park will include the development of an accessible parking stall and a sidewalk.
 ADA improvements should take precedence in evaluating capital project priorities.
-Future projects should not be considered for construction unless the project has amenities and linkages available.
+Future projects should not be considered for construction unless the project has amenities and linkages available that conform to the Americans with Disabilities Act (ADA).